Center for Internet Security: CIS Communities

 CIS Communities are "a volunteer, global community of IT professionals" who "continuously refine and verify" CIS best practices and cybersecurity tools.
 To develop and structure its benchmarks, CIS uses a strategy in which members of the organization first form into teams.
 These teams then each collect suggestions, advice, official work and recommendations from a few participating organizations.
 Then, the teams analyze their data and information to determine what the most vital configuration settings are that would improve internet system security the most in as many work settings as possible.
 Each member of a team constantly works with their teammates and critically analyzes and critiques a rough draft until a consensus forms among the team.
 Before the benchmark is released to the general public, they are available for download and testing among the community.
 After reviewing all of the feedback from testing and making any necessary adjustments or changes, the final benchmark and other relevant security tools are made available to the public for download through the CIS website.
-This process is so extensive and is so carefully executed that thousands of security professionals across the globe participate in it.
+This process is so extensive and so carefully executed that thousands of security professionals across the globe participate in it.
 According to ISACA, "during the development of the CIS Benchmark for Sun Microsystems Solaris, more than 2,500 users downloaded the benchmark and monitoring tools."

 Participating organizations

-The organizations that participated in the founding of CIS in October, 2000 include ISACA, the American Institute of Certified Public Accountants (AICPA), the Institute of Internal Auditors (IIA), the International Information Systems Security Certification Consortium (ISC2) and the SANS Institute (System Administration, Networking and Security).
-CIS has since grown to have hundreds of members with varying degrees of membership, and cooperates and works with a variety of organizations and members at both the national and international levels.
+The organizations that participated in the founding of CIS in October 2000 include ISACA, the American Institute of Certified Public Accountants (AICPA), the Institute of Internal Auditors (IIA), the International Information Systems Security Certification Consortium (ISC2) and the SANS Institute (System Administration, Networking and Security).
+CIS has since grown to have hundreds of members with varying degrees of membership and cooperates and works with a variety of organizations and members at both the national and international levels.
 Some of these organizations include those in both the public and private sectors, government, ISACs and law enforcement.